oVirt/ovirt-site/source/feature/ipv6-support.html.md

 ### Ovirt-Engine GUI

-In the GUI of engine there will be need to change this items:

-*   ipAddressValidation - add recognition of IPv6 address
-*   hosAddressValidation - same as ip

 Fields that can contain IPv6 address:

 *   Host address in adding new host will have ability to accept IPv6 address